Yubee116/tyk-questionnaire/README.md

 # Tyk Questionnaire

 Tyk Questionnaire is a GH repo that lists Tyk specific configuration files for the take home assignment.
-Questions are purposely left blank on this GH repo on purpose to encourage a dynamic list each time.
+Questions are purposely left blank on this GH repo to encourage a dynamic list each time.

 ## Prerequisites